 - A network ACL has inbound rules and outbound rules.
+There are quotas (or limits) to the number of rules you can have per network ACL.
 Each rule can either allow or deny traffic.
 Each rule has a number from 1 to 32766.
 We evaluate the rules in order, starting with the lowest numbered rule, when deciding whether allow or deny traffic.
 If the traffic matches a rule, the rule is applied and we do not evaluate any additional rules.
 We recommend that you start by creating rules in increments (for example, increments of 10 or 100) so that you can insert new rules later on, if needed. - We evaluate the network ACL rules when traffic enters and leaves the subnet, not as it is routed within a subnet. - NACLs are stateless, which means that information about previously sent or received traffic is not saved.
 If, for example, you create a NACL rule to allow specific inbound traffic to a subnet, responses to that traffic are not automatically allowed.
 This is in contrast to how security groups work.
 Security groups are stateful, which means that information about previously sent or received traffic is saved.
 If, for example, a security group allows inbound traffic to an EC2 instance, responses are automatically allowed regardless of outbound security group rules.